elmariachi111/solsecurity/SmartContractSecurity.md

 ### Blockheight, time and randomness

-Suprisingly, time is a rather blurry concept on blockchains.
-All transactions within one block use and carry that block's timestamp which is defined by its miner or validator.
-The Ethereum protocol restricts the upper bound of a block's timestamp to [15 seconds in the future]([go-ethereum/consensus.go at master · ethereum/go-ethereum · GitHub](https://github.com/ethereum/go-ethereum/blob/master/consensus/ethash/consensus.go#L275)) but practically miners and validators will only build upon blocks that have a reasonably correct time on them.
-Ethereum's peering protocol even requires miners to sync their machine's time with a correct time source.
+Time is a rather blurry concept on blockchains.
+All transactions within one block use and carry that block's timestamp which is determined by its miner or validator.
+The Ethereum protocol restricts the upper bound of a block's timestamp to [15 seconds in the future]([go-ethereum/consensus.go at master · ethereum/go-ethereum · GitHub](https://github.com/ethereum/go-ethereum/blob/master/consensus/ethash/consensus.go#L275)) and its peering protocol requires miners to sync their machine's time so practically block timestamps will be reasonably correct but never precise to the second.
+Hence smart contracts should take great care when relying on `block.timestamp`.
+A common mistake is to rely on timestamps (or any other miner controlled value) as sources for randomness for raffles:

-Since the precise time at which transactions are executed is unpredictable and unreliable, smart contracts should take great care when relying on `block.timestamp`.
-Consider this raffle that starts at a given point in time and selects a winner when it's executed at a seemingly random timestamp that can be divided by 43:

 ```solidity
 //SPDX-License-Identifier: MIT